 Mikie is Ungagged because:

-“I always wanted to tell my story, because it wasn't a story of victims.
-Maybe people took risks they shouldn't have taken.
-Certainly people in the 401(k) Plan took risks they shouldn't have taken.
+“I wanted to tell my story because it’s not a story of victims.
+Quite honestly, I don’t know of any victims in this story.
 People made choices and they made bad ones.
-Or, they made good ones.
-The people that made good ones shouldn't have to pay the price for the people that made bad ones.
-We did.
-We paid the price.”
+Or they made good ones, and the people that made good ones shouldn’t have to pay the price for the people that made the bad ones.”

 Former Enron Employee (in multiple Enron divisions)

 “I think that another example of irony in all of this is that you look at a criminal trial and the message that is sort of over-arching its accountability.
 We are going to hold these people accountable because they broke the law.
 I think there’s a huge lack of accountability in things that the prosecution itself did and it’s almost like well we’re willing to give them a pass on that because they work for the government.
 Well yeah that means they work for us and we pay their salaries and I would like to see some accountability from the prosecution and I would like to see some accountability from the media who contributed to what I do think is abuse of the justice system.”

 Sherri is Ungagged because:

 “I don’t know if I’d ever heard the term, “prosecutorial abuse” before any of this.
 I certainly never would have believed that it took place, had I not seen it with my own eyes and experienced it.
 This is the United States of America.
 The FBI is acting like the KGB, for heaven’s sakes. and they were given carte blanche to do it.
 I just didn’t think it happened in America that way.
 I thought people were innocent until proven guilty.
 I thought that the Department of Justice was out for truth and justice and they are not, in my opinion.
 I didn’t see any of that. ”

 Author: Three Felonies a Day: How the Feds Target the Innocent